sgk94/madeyourlook/README.md

 ## 🧪 Status

-fitcheck is currently a work-in-progress MVP — built in public as both a product experiment and technical showcase.
+madeyourlook is currently a work-in-progress MVP — built in public as both a product experiment and technical showcase.

-Follow progress or contribute at: [github.com/sgk94/fitcheck](https://github.com/sgk94/fitcheck)
+Follow progress or contribute at: [github.com/sgk94/madeyourlook](https://github.com/sgk94/madeyourlook)